rackspace/php-opencloud/docs/userguide/objects.md

 #### Large objects

-It is not uncommon for objects stored in the object storage service to me much large that the available memory on the server.
+It is not uncommon for objects stored in the object storage service to be much larger than the available memory on the server.
 For example, the server may only have a few gigabytes of memory, but a stored video file may be 100GB in size.
 Thus, the objects' data is typically read from (or written to) files in the local filesystem.